-In my fitness club, they provide members with a magazine once in a couple of months, featuring the club’s facilities, healthy recipes to try and trends in fitness and such.
+My fitness club provides members with a magazine once in a couple of months, featuring the club’s facilities, healthy recipes to try and trends in fitness and such.
 This magazine comes with a lovely collection of recipes that are well balanced in terms of flavours and nutrition.

 This Lemony Quinoa with Feta is one such recipe that was featured in the latest edition, and I couldn’t help but try this one out.
 It is such a simple recipe yet packed with nutrition.

 Quinoa is a great protein source for vegetarians and vegans.
 It is also loaded with fibre and iron making it a great ingredient to include for those who love eating healthy.

 This superfood is perfect for diabetics and those on a gluten-free diet.
 It is a tummy-friendly food and makes a delish meal whatever you choose to have it with.
 The nutty flavour is unique and flavourful.